rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

  <!-- but that such impacts might originate from the DL research community is useful in that -->

-Some prospective research questions (as an agenda) to be addressed might be:

-- How does the amount of funding and participation in the AI Safety community affect progress in AI Safety?
-- How large is the AI Safety community relative to the general AI/DL research community?
-How will this change?
-- How might this change with regard to funding, participation, and progress, among other things?
-- How do the AI Safety and general AI/DL communities overlap?
-- How might this change with regard to funding, participation, and progress, among other things?

 <!-- [Search for DL with AI Safety terms and without AI Safety terms]
 DL with, DL without, AI safety with DL, AI safety without,